OCA/l10n-netherlands/l10n_nl_mis_reports/README.rst

 Known issues / Roadmap
 ======================

-* support horizontal mode for xslx export
+* support horizontal mode for xlsx export
 * known issue: small CSS incompatibility when using profit/loss reports in Firefox.
 The second column has a header not perfectly aligned with the first column. does not happen in other browsers.